aerospike-community/aerospike-perseus/README.md

 3            |  2116         |  2178         |  0            |  0            |  0            |  0            |  0            |  0            |  0            |  4294         |
 ```

-NOTE: Perseus runs in the background, if you accidentally Ctrl-C, it will continue running in the background.
+NOTE: Perseus (the load tester app) runs in the background, if you accidentally Ctrl-C, it will continue running in the background.
+You can tail the nohup file to monitor the output again.

+While monitoring the number of transactions per second in the terminal, open another terminal to open another connection to the machine that is running the Test.
 To connect to the machine that runs Perseus, run:
 ```./connect_client.sh```

 You can edit thread.yaml (in /root) and change the number of threads that run each test case as described in the previous sections.